bertsky/ocrd_cis/README.md

 OCR's have to be aligned (you can also take a look to the function `ocrd_cis_align` in the [tests](tests/test_lib.bash)).
-Assuming an original recognition as file group `OCR1` on the segmented document of file group `SEG`, the folloing commands can be used:
+Assuming an original recognition as file group `OCR1` on the segmented document of file group `SEG`, the following commands can be used:

 ```sh
 ocrd-ocropus-recognize -I SEG -O OCR2 ... # additional OCR